 You can store your favorite or frequently used colors in a special mini-palette.

 The Swatches palette contains a collection of frequently used colors.
-To select a color from the set, just click on it with the left mouse button.
+To select a color from the set, just click it with the left mouse button.
 As in the Color palette, the selected color will be shown in the color box.

 The buttons at the bottom of the palette have the following uses:

-Color Library:
+Color Library

 The Color Library contains colors that are difficult to pick out: the color of skin, hair, lips, grass, trees, stones, etc. All colors in the Color Library are divided into groups in accordance with their function.
 To select a color from the Color Library: